napari/napari.github.io/tutorials/dask.md

 array = reader.compute()  # *now* it reads.
 ```

+(If you have an unusual image format, but you *do* have a python function that returns a `numpy` array, simply substitute it for `skimage.io.imread` in the example above).

-We can create a [Dask array](https://docs.dask.org/en/latest/array.html) of delayed file-readers for *all* of the files in our multidimensional experiment using the `dask.array.from_delayed` function and a [`glob`](https://docs.python.org/3/library/glob.html) filename pattern:
+We can create a [Dask array](https://docs.dask.org/en/latest/array.html) of delayed file-readers for *all* of the files in our multidimensional experiment using the `dask.array.from_delayed` function and a [`glob`](https://docs.python.org/3/library/glob.html) filename pattern (*this example assumes that all files are of the same `shape` and `dtype`!*):

 ```python
 from skimage.io import imread